svs-ong/web-svs-ong/site/introduction/javascript.md

 container.insertBefore(newDiv, container.firstChild);
 ```

-## JavaScript Event Listeners and onLoad Property
+## Events & onload

 Event listeners are crucial for making web pages interactive.
 They listen for events like clicks, keystrokes, and loads, and then trigger specific functions in response.
-The `onLoad` property of the `window` object is a specific event listener that executes code after the entire page, including all dependent resources like stylesheets and images, is fully loaded.
+The `onload` property of the `window` object is a specific event listener that executes code after the entire page, including all dependent resources like stylesheets and images, is fully loaded.

 ### Using Event Listeners
 **1. Basic Event Listener** You can add an event listener to any DOM element to handle events like `click`, `mouseover`, etc. Here's an example of how to add a click event listener to a button:**HTML:**